terrier-org/terrier-core/doc/quickstart_experiments.md

 ### Interactive Terrier

 This allows you to to do interactive retrieval.
 This is a quick way to test Terrier.
-Given that you have installed Terrier on Windows, you can start Interactive Terrier by executing the `bin/terrier.bat interactive`.
+If that you have installed Terrier on Windows, you can start Interactive Terrier by executing the `bin/terrier.bat interactive`.
 On a Unix system or Mac, you can run interactive Terrier by executing the `bin/terrier interactive` file.
 You can configure the retrieval functionalities of Interactive Terrier using properties described in the [InteractiveQuerying](javadoc/org/terrier/applications/InteractiveQuerying.html) class.

 ### Desktop Terrier

-A sample Desktop search application, available [separately from Github](https://github.com/terrier-org/terrier-desktop).
+A sample Desktop search application, is available [separately from Github](https://github.com/terrier-org/terrier-desktop).

 Tutorial: How to use the Batch (TREC) Terrier
 ---------------------------------------------